cyrusimap/cyrus-imapd/docsrc/imap/concepts/overview_and_concepts.rst

 lrsip
     The user can read and append to the mailbox, either through IMAP, or through the delivery system.

+Finally, there are some short-hand macros you may use:

+none
+    Remove any existing ACL for this identifier

+read (lrs)
+    Give the user read-only access to the mailbox (*lookup*, *read* and *seen*).

+post (lrsp)
+    Give the user read access to the mailbox, and allow the user to post to the mailbox using the delivery system (*lookup*, *read*, *seen* and *post*).
+Most delivery systems do not provide authentication, so the ``p`` right usually has meaning only for the "anonymous" user.

+append (lrsip)
+    The user can read and append to the mailbox, either through IMAP, or through the delivery system.

+write (lrswipkxtecd)
+    The user may do pretty much anything with a mailbox, and folders within it.

+delete (lrxte)
+    The user may list, read, delete and expunge messages and delete folders.

+all (lrswipkxtecda)
+    Same as write, plus admin rights.

 Identifiers
 """""""""""